The photographs in this gallery were taken by:

 On the right, the prominent white building is the Pwll Du Adventure Centre, with the entrance at the tree line on the slope below it.

-The white building to its left is the Lamb and Fox pub, with Lamb and Fox chamber approximately below it.
+The white building to its left is the Lamb and Fox pub, with Lamb and Fox chamber below the fields in front of it.

 Megadrive runs behind the quarry, with Canyon, Raiders, The Score and Beyond a Choke Streamway behind it.